rishii02/Design-challenges-of-Autonomous-Driving-Vehicles/README.md

 # Design-challenges-of-Autonomous-Driving-Vehicles
-This project seeks to address the critical issue of sensor fusion and other important design challenges in autonomous driving vehicles
+This report seeks to address the critical issue of sensor fusion and other important design challenges in autonomous driving vehicles

+In conclusion, the design of autonomous driving vehicles requires addressing the challenges of sensor fusion and integrating fuzzy rules.
+Sensor fusion ensures accurate perception of the environment, while fuzzy logic provides a framework to handle uncertainty and imprecision in decision-making.
+By addressing these challenges and leveraging the benefits of sensor fusion and fuzzy rules integration, autonomous vehicles can achieve safer, more efficient, and more intelligent navigation.
+Continued research and development in this field are essential for realizing the full potential of autonomous driving technology and revolutionizing the future of transportation.